Esthetician: How Do I Become an Esthetician

 Find out how to become an esthetician.
 Research the education and career requirements, and learn about the experience you need to advance your career in skin esthetics.

 An esthetician is a personal appearance professional in the cosmetology field who focuses on skin care.
-Most estheticians perform facial and body treatments that enhance the skin's appearance and overall health.
-Estheticians may also perform waxing treatments to remove unwanted body hair or perform head and neck massages.
+Most of these professionals perform facial and body treatments that enhance the skin's appearance and overall health.
+They may also perform waxing treatments to remove unwanted body hair or perform head and neck massages.
 Estheticians work with clients to create skin care regimens that will best suit the client's skin type.
 Protective clothing is often required when working with chemicals, and many of these specialists work evenings and weekends.

 Estheticians are required to hold a state-issued license and must complete a state-approved training or associate's degree program prior to obtaining licensure.
 The following table contains an overview of common requirements to become an esthetician as reported by the U.S. Bureau of Labor Statistics (BLS):